dylanwiseman/Pound4Pound/README.md

 ## MVP

-- users can enter goal body weight and deadline
+- users can enter goal body weight
 - users can enter daily body weight
 - users can enter daily protein intake
 - users can enter and update personal records for bench, squat, deadlift